Canon 1D Mark IV vs Olympus TG-5

 |Nikon W300« »||-||stereo||mono||-||-||micro||2.0||Y||-||Y||Nikon W300|

 It is notable that the 1D Mark IV has a hotshoe, while the TG-5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the TG-5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the 1D Mark IV from Canon.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.
+Both the 1D Mark IV and the TG-5 have been discontinued, but can regularly be found used on eBay.
+The TG-5 was replaced by the Olympus TG-6, while the 1D Mark IV does not have a direct successor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 1D Mark IV vs Olympus TG-5